No. 27 Squadron RAF: Cold War (1946–1990s)

-In April 1961, the squadron reformed at RAF Scampton as the first squadron to be equipped with the Avro Vulcan B2 V bomber and formed part of the UK nuclear deterrent strike force.
-The squadron's Vulcans were equipped with the Blue Steel one megaton stand-off bomb until 1969 when their eight aircraft were each re-equipped with a WE.177B laydown bomb of 450 kt yield.
-The squadron's role assigned to SACEUR in a low-level penetration role was tactical support for ground forces resisting a Soviet land attack into Western Europe by striking targets assigned by SACEUR, beyond the forward edge of the battlefield, and deep into enemy-held areas.
-By the end of 1971 the squadron had relinquished its nuclear delivery role, and stood down until in December 1973 it was reformed at RAF Scampton with the Vulcan B2 to operate in the Maritime Radar Reconnaissance (MRR) role assigned to SACLANT.
+In April 1961, the squadron reformed again at RAF Scampton, as the first squadron to be equipped with the Avro Vulcan B.2 and forming part of the United Kingdom's strategic nuclear strike force, known officially as the V force.
+The squadron's Vulcans were equipped with the Blue Steel one megaton stand-off bomb until 1969 when their eight aircraft were each re-equipped with a WE.177B laydown bomb with a 450 kiloton yield.
+The squadron was assigned to NATO's Supreme Allied Commander Europe (SACEUR) in a low-level penetration role which would provide tactical support for ground forces resisting a Soviet land attack into Western Europe, by striking targets assigned by SACEUR, beyond the forward edge of the battlefield, and deep into enemy-held areas.

-From 1973 to 1982 the squadron performed the duties of 'Strategic Reconnaissance' with onboard equipment to monitor the fall-out from air and ground-based nuclear tests being performed by emerging nuclear powers in the Indian sub-continent and SE Asia.
-The squadron's Vulcan B2s were modified (and re-designated as "Vulcan B.2 (MRR)") to carry underwing 'sniffer' and collection equipment to detect and collect samples of airborne contamination for later analysis at the Atomic Weapons Research Establishment (AWRE) at Aldermaston.
+By the end of 1971, the squadron had relinquished its nuclear delivery role, and stood down until in December 1973 when it reformed at RAF Scampton, again with the Vulcan B.2 but in the maritime radar reconnaissance (MRR) role assigned to Supreme Allied Commander Atlantic.From 1973 to 1982 the squadron performed the duties of 'strategic reconnaissance' with onboard equipment to monitor the fall-out from air and ground-based nuclear tests being performed by emerging nuclear powers in the Indian sub-continent and Southeast Asia.
+The squadron's Vulcans were modified (and re-designated as "Vulcan B.2 (MRR)") to carry underwing 'sniffer' and collection equipment to detect and collect samples of airborne contamination for later analysis at the Atomic Weapons Research Establishment at Aldermaston, Berkshire.
 The samples were collected by flying through the high altitude dust cloud of a ground-based test or the downwind contamination of the upper atmosphere after an air burst.
 The squadron disbanded again at Scampton in 1982.

-The squadron reformed again at RAF Marham in 1983 with twelve Tornado GR1 aircraft and eighteen WE.177 nuclear bombs, and once again assigned to SACEUR in 1984, the squadron's role was low-level penetration tactical support for ground forces resisting a Soviet land attack into Western Europe by striking targets beyond the forward edge of the battlefield.
+The squadron reformed again at RAF Marham, Norfolk in 1983 with twelve Panavia Tornado GR1 aircraft and eighteen WE.177 nuclear bombs, and once again assigned to SACEUR in 1984 in the same low-level penetration tactical support role.

 The squadron's allocation of eighteen WE.177 weapons was because of the greater carrying capacity of the Tornado, which could carry two weapons.
 The apparent mismatch between twelve Tornado aircraft and eighteen nuclear weapons was because RAF staff planners expected up to one third attrition of aircraft in the conventional phase, with sufficient aircraft held back in reserve to deliver the squadron's full stock of nuclear weapons if the conflict escalated to the use of tactical nuclear weapons.
-In September 1993, the squadron's Tornado aircraft and personnel moved to RAF Lossiemouth and took on the number plate of No. 12 Squadron which had recently disbanded at RAF Marham.
+In September 1993, the squadron's Tornado aircraft and personnel moved to RAF Lossiemouth, Moray and took on the number plate of No. 12 Squadron which had recently disbanded at RAF Marham.